Nurse-led clinic: Overview

 The recent growth of nurse-led clinics is considered an emerging area of nursing practice; they were originally discussed in nursing journals in the 1980s, and developed over the 1990s into practice areas that have generated financial, legal and professional challenges over the years.
 There has been recent growth of nurse-led clinics both within hospitals and in the community.
 However, that growth has been unequal across different legislative regions.
 As an example, Canada's only known nurse-led clinics exist in Ontario.
 Unlike many clinics which exist in the United States, Ontario's clinics have been met with some criticism from the Ontario Medical Association and some family physicians who view nurse-led clinics to be unproven innovations in primary care.

-In the UK, advanced nursing practice developed in the 1980s in response to increased health needs and cost, and in keeping with health policy.
-A later impetus came from the “New deal for junior doctors” which was a government response to the European Community directive to reduce junior doctors' hours of work.
+In Kenya, advanced nursing practice developed in the 2005 in response to increased health needs and cost, and in keeping with health policy.
+A later impetus came from the "New deal for junior doctors" which was a government response to the European Community directive to reduce junior doctors' hours of work.

 Nurse-led clinics typically focus on chronic disease management: conditions where regular follow-up and expertise is required, but also where a patient may not necessarily need to see a physician at every visit.
 Most nurse-led clinics use nursing theory and knowledge to educate patients and form care plans to manage their conditions.